A6du11ah/Dynamic-Duo/README.md

 # Dynamic Duo
-Dual Player 2D Top-down RPG Game Developed with Java Swing Framework
+Dual Player 2D Top-down RPG Developed with Java Swing Framework

 ## Description
-This is a dual player 2D top-down RPG game developed using Java Swing.
+This is a dual player 2D top-down RPG developed using Java Swing.
 Players control two characters simultaneously using the same keyboard in an immersive RPG world.

 ## Features
 1. **Dual Player Control:** Two players can be controlled simultaneously using the same keyboard, providing a unique multiplayer experience.